zeljkoobrenovic/grounded-architecture/_posts/2023-02-05-appendix-career-resources.markdown

 <br>
 ## Performance & Growth Management

-I have frequently used the Radical Candor framework (a management philosophy developed by Kim Scott) to manage the performance and growth of IT architects, focusing on fostering an environment of honest communication and personal development.
-Here's how we apply the fundamental principles that you could use as an inspiration for your processes.
+I have often used the Radical Candor framework, developed by Kim Scott, to manage the performance and growth of IT architects.
+It provides a practical way to combine honest communication with personal development.
+Here is how I have applied its core principles and how they may inform your own approach.

 <br>
 ### Key Principles